GP Safe House and COPE

 How can you obtain help?

+While COVID-19 restrictions are in place, our therapists and professional coach are happy to provide consultations by telephone or video link.
 Email or ring any of the following telephone numbers directly to contact the therapist/coach.

 Remember to mention the COPE scheme and every effort will be made to put you through to the person involved straight away.
 If the therapist/coach is not immediately available, leave a message with a telephone number for them to phone you back as soon as possible.